-Current professional registration as a Nurse, Allied Health Professional or Social Care Professional is required for entry to this MSc.
-Applicants are usually also required to have a degree qualification.
+Current professional registration with NMC, HCPC, GPC or SSSC is required for entry to this module.
+Applicants are required to have a degree qualification.

 A flexible payment scheme is operated by the University for students who are self-funding.

 Completion of the module provides opportunity to attain the following Learning Outcomes:

 - Describe key national and international policies and priorities in relation to the care and management of people living with long term conditions and multi-morbidity.

 - Identify and review relevant physical, psychological, behavioural, and socio-economic issues relating to individuals and families living with a long-term condition(s) and its treatment.

 - Critically appraise relevant models of care and service delivery.

 - Synthesise the evidence base relating to the self-management of people living with long term conditions in relation to a chosen practice and/or focus.

 - Critically reflect on the role of healthcare professionals in supporting people with long term conditions, including responsibilities and collaborations.